In the animal kingdom, dogs are among the most humans’ favourite animals.

 Socialize Your Puppy At An Early Age

-One of the most important aspects of a puppy’s development is being exposed to other dogs and people to learn acceptable social cues.
+One of the most important aspects of a puppy’s development is exposure to other dogs and people to learn acceptable social cues.
 A lack of these cues has been linked to increased aggression in some breeds and difficulty training later.
-Consequently, you must expose your pup to various people and animals at an early age so that they know how to behave around them once they’re older.
+Consequently, you must expose your pup to various people and animals at an early age to know how to behave around them once they’re older.

 Be Patient During Training